veridonia/whitepaper/Whitepaper.md

 Veridonia employs a dynamic, two-stage voting mechanism designed for accuracy, transparency, and scalability.
 The system operates similarly to a series of community referendums, where a small, carefully selected group of voters represents the broader community's likely preferences.
 This approach allows us to efficiently determine whether content should be published without requiring every community member to vote on every piece of content, whilst maintaining the integrity and accuracy of the decision-making process.

+The effectiveness of sortition depends heavily on community size.
+In larger communities, a broad participant pool makes random selection fairer and more resistant to manipulation.
+Smaller communities, by contrast, have fewer participants, which can make them more vulnerable to coordinated attacks—though in practice many niche groups remain relatively safe due to their focused interests and close-knit nature.
+The greater concern lies with very large, influential communities, such as those centred on politics, where attempts at coordinated domination are more likely.
+Here, Veridonia’s design scales effectively: the larger the pool of participants, the stronger the randomness, making coordinated manipulation significantly harder.

 - **Stage 1: Initial Filtering**

   - Participants: A random sample selected from users in the lower 70% ELO tier of all community members.